 - Drones are not allowed

-- Follow the arrows; the area is filled with one-way street
+- Follow the arrows; the area is filled with a one-way street

 - There are many staffs walking around (mostly wearing brown uniform and hat) who can assist you inside and will tell you that you cannot counterflow on one-way areas